These are the best Garmin smartwatches you can buy

-Best Garmin Smartwatch Android Central 2019
+Best Garmin smartwatch Android Central 2021

-If you're both a fitness and a smartwatch enthusiast, you might be familiar with Garmin, which designs an array of wearables that cater to both the smartwatch and fitness crowds.
-Our personal favorite is the new Vivoactive 4, which mixes the two well.
-Whether you're a pro athlete or a first-time runner, there are many fantastic choices here.
+If you're searching for the best Android smartwatch or the best fitness tracker, you've probably come across a Garmin wearable along the way.
+The company is known for offering a wide range of devices that cater to both fitness and smartwatch enthusiasts, including the Garmin Vivoactive 4.
+With stellar battery life, advanced tracking, and some neat smartwatch perks, you can't go wrong.
+While this is the best Garmin smartwatch you can buy, there are several other options as well.
+Whether you're a professional athlete or a casual runner, you'll be able to find what you need.

-- Best Overall: Garmin Vivoactive 4
+- Best overall: Garmin Vivoactive 4 GPS Smartwatch

-- Best Value: Garmin Vivomove HR
+- Best hybrid: Garmin Vivomove HR Hybrid Smartwatch

-- Best for Beginners: Garmin Forerunner 45
+- Best for women's fashion: Garmin Lily

-- Best for Adventurers: Garmin Fenix 6
+- Best for adventurers: Garmin Fenix 6 Premium Multisport GPS Watch

-- Best for Music: Garmin Forerunner 245 Music
+- Best for music: Garmin Forerunner 245 Music GPS Running Smartwatch

-Best Overall: Garmin Vivoactive 4
+Best overall: Garmin Vivoactive 4

-The Garmin Vivoactive 4 is still new to the market but it sure is promising.
-You'll now have your pick between two sizes: 45mm and 40mm.
+The Garmin Vivoactive 4 may not be the newest Garmin smartwatch on the market, but it's overflowing with features that make it a worthy upgrade from the previous model.
+Choose between two sizes: 45mm and 40mm.
 The larger model gives you an extra day of battery life in smartwatch mode at eight days.
 It'll last six hours when it's in GPS and music mode.
 The smaller model dips down to seven days and five hours, respectively.

+Black Friday Android Smartwatch Deals As experts on Android Smartwatches, we are scouring the Internet in search of the absolute best Black Friday Android Smartwatch deals.
+It's not always about saving money, it's about finding great value.
+Let us help you find the best sale on a great Android Smartwatch.

 As for the good stuff, you'll have all of the essentials, like built-in GPS, smartphone notifications, Garmin Pay, and 5 ATM water resistance.
 Music storage is now standard, which is something you had to pay more for with the predecessor.
-You'll have many of the same workouts: strength, cardio, and elliptical training as well as stair stepping, floor climbing, indoor rowing, and yoga.
-The new features include a Pulse Ox sensor that tracks blood oxygen saturation levels and respiration tracking that monitors the number of breaths per minute.
+You'll have many of the same workouts, like strength, cardio, elliptical training, floor climbing, indoor rowing, and yoga.
+There's now a Pulse Ox sensor to track blood oxygen saturation levels and respiration tracking to monitor the number of breaths per minute.
 As a result, you'll have more insightful sleep data.

-The new Body Battery lets you check your energy levels during the day by gathering data from heart rate variability (HRV), stress, sleep, and activity.
-It'll help you schedule your workouts and rest periods at optimal times.
-You'll now have more than 40 on-screen workouts for strength training, cardio, yoga, and Pilates.
-Follow along with the animation on your watch as it demonstrates proper form and technique.
-Finally, new breathwork activities are designed to promote focus and relaxation.
-If you go with the larger 45mm watch, you'll only have the color choice of slate or silver.
-At this price point, it would've been nice to have a richer display, but the Vivoactive 4 uses the same transflective display as most Garmin wearables.
+The Body Battery lets you check your energy levels during the day by gathering data from heart rate variability (HRV), stress, sleep, and activity.
+Then, it'll help you schedule your workouts and rest periods at optimal times.
+There are over 40 on-screen workouts for strength training, cardio, yoga, and Pilates.
+Follow the animation on your watch as it demonstrates proper form and technique.
+If you're a workout enthusiast, you'll love this fitness smartwatch.

+If you go with the larger 45 mm watch, you'll only have the color choice of slate or silver.
+You can find plenty of Garmin Vivoactive 4 bands that allow you to personalize your wearable further.
+It would've been nice to have a richer display at this price point, but the Vivoactive 4 uses the same transflective display as most Garmin wearables.

 Pros: